Tacky's Revolt: Aftermath

 In May and June, a number of Tacky's men, who had surrendered, were executed after trials in Spanish Town and Kingston, Jamaica.
 One of them named Anthony was hanged, while another named Quaco was burnt at the stake.
 Another two were hung up in chains, and starved to death.
 In June 1760, similar plots had been discovered in Manchester Parish, and the now-defunct parishes of Saint John, Saint Dorothy and Saint Thomas-ye-Vale.
-In St Thomas-in-the-East (present day Saint Thomas Parish), a organized liberation movement ("slave rebellion") was betrayed by a conspirator named Cuffee, after which 19 of the organizers were executed.
-A similar planned liberation movement ("revolt") in Lluidas Calley in Saint John was also betrayed, this time by three loyal enslaved Africans who were involved.
+In St Thomas-in-the-East (present day Saint Thomas Parish), an organized liberation movement ("slave rebellion") was betrayed by a conspirator named Cuffee, after which 19 of the organizers were executed.
+A similar planned liberation movement ("revolt") in Lluidas Valley in Saint John was also betrayed, this time by three loyal enslaved Africans who were involved.
 The conspiracy at Cocoa Walk Plantation at Saint Dorothy was revealed, and in July, four of the organizers involved were executed, while another six were re-sold into slavery in a neighbouring Spanish colony.
 In July, another liberation movement in Saint Thomas-in-the-East was crushed by a Maroon party led by Swigle, killing one leader named Pompey, while another named Akim hanged himself.

 It was also discovered that the Cromanty in Kingston had enthroned a woman named 'Cubah' as the 'Queen of Kingston', and whilst holding court she sat in state under a canopy, wearing a robe and crown.
 It is unknown whether there was any direct communication between Cubah's people and Tacky's, but when discovered, she was ordered to be transported from the island for "conspiracy to rebel."
 Whilst at sea, she bribed the captain of the ship to put her ashore in western Jamaica where she joined the leeward Coromantins and remained at large for months; on being recaptured, she was executed.

 It took months and even years for order to be restored, depending on which parish the rebels operated from.
 Over 60 white colonists had lost their lives, and a similar number of free people of colour, in addition to 400 or so African rebels, including two leaders who were burned alive, and two others who were hung in iron cages at the Kingston Parade until they starved to death.
 More than 500 rebels were re-captured, or "transported" to be re-sold to new enslavers in British Honduras.
 It is estimated that the destruction caused by Tacky's Revolt, and other spin-off rebellions, cost the Colony of Jamaica over £100,000, which is £25,000,000 as of April 2023.
 The colonial Assembly passed a number of draconian laws to regulate the black population in the aftermath of Tacky's Revolt.
-In addition, they banned the West African religious practices of obeah.
+In addition, they banned the West African religious practices of Obeah.